Jbleezy/BO1-Reimagined/README.md

 #### Winter's Howl
 * Changed fire type to automatic
 * Weapon fails happen less often
-* Kills enemies in 1-3 shots depending on how far away the enemy was from the shot
+* Kills zombies in 1-3 shots depending on how far away the zombie was from the shot
 * No longer drops powerups
-* Damages frozen enemies
+* Damages frozen zombies
-* Enemies that die from the Winter's Howl will now shatter automatically after 3-4 seconds (previously 5-6 seconds)
+* Zombies that die from the Winter's Howl will now shatter automatically after 3-4 seconds (previously 5-6 seconds)
-* Enemies that die from the shatter effect no longer get frozen
+* Zombies that die from the shatter effect no longer get frozen
-* Shatter effect no longer shatters other enemies
+* Shatter effect no longer shatters other zombies
-* Shatter effect no longer gibs other enemies that die from the shatter
+* Shatter effect no longer gibs other zombies that die from the shatter
 * Increased move speed from 100% to 105%
 * Increased move speed while aiming from 100% to 105%
 * Decreased first raise time by 50%
-* Fixed an error that crashed the game if enemies were shattered instantly after being killed
+* Fixed an error that crashed the game if zombies were shattered instantly after being killed
 * Fixed an error in the sprint out animation
 * Unupgraded: increase minimum damage from 500 to 750
 * Unupgraded: increase maximum damage from 1000 to 1500